HAWAIʻI / NEW YORK

 KRISTIN KOUKE is a cinematographer whose work has screened around the world, at festivals such as Slamdance, SXSW, the Durban International Film Festival, and the Los Angeles Asian Pacific Film Festival.

-Kristin Kouke is a cinematographer whose work has screened around the world, at festivals such as the Los Angeles Asian Pacific Film Festival, the Hawaii International Film Festival, and the Durban International Film Festival.
-Her film work has also been screened at the Smithsonian National Museum along with her photographic work as a featured contributor to the Smithsonian Institute’s Asian Pacific American Center’s A Day in the Life project.
+Selected as a finalist for the 2018 ARRI Volker Bahnemann Award for Outstanding Cinematography, her film work has also been featured on Vice’s i-D, as well as screened at the Smithsonian National Museum along with her photographic work as a featured contributor to the Smithsonian Institute’s Asian Pacific American Center’s A Day in the Life project.

-NYU Tisch School of the Arts / Cinematography & Directing / MFA 2017
+NYU Tisch School of the Arts / Cinematography & Directing / MFA 2019

 University of Hawai'i at Mānoa / Creative Media / BA 2012

 Finalist for the ARRI Volker Bahnemann Award for Outstanding Cinematography, 2018